The Top 50 Travel Blogs (2nd Half: 2018)

 Therefore, this list is based solely on the number of visitors a travel blog receives.
 To read more about how this list was put together, please read below.

-I reached out to a large sampling of travel bloggers and asked that they provide me with a screenshot of their Google Analytics page reflecting their site’s visitor statistics over the most recent quarter.
+I reached out to a large sampling of travel bloggers and asked that they provide me with a screenshot of their Google Analytics page reflecting their site’s visitor statistics over the most recent quarters.
 The reasoning behind this method was that I wanted to obtain a rolling average to compensate for monthly spikes that may have occurred.
 Further, utilizing Google Analytics as the uniform measure of traffic helped to ensure uniformity of data across all sampling.

 Of course, due to this method of collecting data, only those site owners that submitted their statistics were included for consideration in the rankings.
 Those that did not submit were not considered.
 Further, in an effort to maximize the number of participants and to protect specific traffic numbers that some site owners regard as sensitive and private, I agreed to keep all specific data confidential and not include those numbers in the rankings.